upperlinecode/intro-to-swift/day-1/intro-constants-variables.md

 ##Introduction to Constants and Variables

 ###Students Will Be Able To
-- explain the difference between a constant and a variable
+- Explain the difference between a constant and a variable
-- assign values to a variable or constant
+- Assign values to a variable or constant
-- provide type annotation to declare a variable or constant's type
+- Provide type annotation to declare a variable or constant's type
 - Explain the differences between Strings, Booleans, Integers, and Doubles.

 ###Why